Asabeneh/30-Days-Of-React/06_Day_Map_List_Keys/06_map_list_keys.md

 # Mapping arrays

 An array is the most frequently used data structure to handle many kinds of problems.
-In React, we use map to modify an array to list of JSX by adding a certain HTML elements to each element of the array.
+In React, we use a map to modify an array to a list of JSX by adding certain HTML elements to each element of an array.

 ## Mapping and rendering arrays